-California Assembly Bill (AB) 481 now requires law enforcement agencies to obtain approval of the applicable governing body (Mayor and City Council), by adoption of a military equipment use policy prior to taking certain actions relating to the funding, acquisition, or use of military equipment as defined by the legislature.
+As part of California Assembly Bill (AB) 481 law enforcement agencies are required to obtain approval of the applicable governing body (Mayor and City Council), by adoption of a military equipment use policy prior to taking certain actions relating to the funding, acquisition, or use of military equipment as defined by the legislature.

 To help guide this process, and create transparency for our community, Petaluma Police Department established this webpage to provide all required materials including draft policy, current applicable equipment, and full text of the bill.
 AB 481 does not apply to standard issued duty firearms which include officers' handgun, shotgun, and rifle.

 The Petaluma Police Department is returning to City Council on August 7, 2023 to present the Military Equipment Annual Report to City Council and seek approval for authorization to acquire unmanned devices defined within category 1.
 The report provides a summary of the uses of all defined military equipment pursuant to AB 481 over the past year.

 In advance of that meeting the Military Equipment Annual Report 2022-2023 report is being made available for review.
 Additionally, the following related documents, policies, and inventory appendix associated with this agenda item are:

 Comments, Complaints, and Questions regarding AB 481 military equipment or the annual report can be emailed to the Petaluma Police Department at [email protected]